lionmean444/movies/README.md

 ##Heroku
 heroku git:remote -a lionmean444-movies
-git push heroku <branch> to deploy
+git push heroku <branch> to deploy ..this didnt work, apperently needs to be master

 ##build